jslomkowski/pytest-test-examples/README.md

 # pytest-test-examples

 This repository contains examples of tests written using pytest for a simple ETL (Extract, Transform, Load) process.
-The ETL process extracts user dummy data from a remote source, transforms the data by changing usernames and emails to lowercase and filtering out specific fields, and then loads the data into a local CSV file.
+The `etl.py` extracts user dummy data from a remote source, transforms the data by changing usernames and emails to lowercase and filtering out specific fields, and then loads the data into a local CSV file.
 Based on that process 4 types of tests are available: unit, integration, end-to-end and data quality.
-Those are ment to be minimalistic so no fixtures or mockups were applied
+Those are ment to be minimalistic tutorial so no fixtures or mockups were applied.

+Another example is in `simple_script.py` and `simple_script_test.py` this is literaly the easiest way to introduce testing. `simple_script_test.py` will simply test `simple_script.py` after running `pytest simple_script_test.py` command.

 ## Files